MauroDataMapper/mdm-explorer/README.md

 # Setup and Configuration

-Please read the [setup guide](docs/SETUP.md) to correctly configure your Mauro instance to use the Mauro Data Explorer.
+Please read the [setup guide](docs/SETUP.md) to correctly configure your Mauro instance to use the Secure Data Environment User Portal.

 # Installation